cobbdb/simple-promise/readme.md

         return name + ' says ' + err.message;
     }).run('Tom');

-Both of these blocks will output the same string; `result` will equal `Tom says Hello!`
+Both of these blocks will eventually output the same string;
+`result` will equal `Tom says Hello!`

 ---------
 * See: http://github.com/cobbdb/simple-promise